Get started with your Microsoft Customer Agreement billing account

 A monthly invoice is generated at the beginning of the month for each billing profile.
 The invoice contains all charges from the previous month.

-You can view the invoice, download documents and change setting to get future invoices by email, in the Azure portal.
+You can view the invoice, download documents and the change setting to get future invoices by email, in the Azure portal.
 For more information, see download invoices for a Microsoft Customer Agreement.

 Invoice payment methods